intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

 est.save("mnist_model", entire=True)
 ```

-Load the Estimator states (including model and optimizer) or the entire model from the provided model path.
+Load the Estimator states (including the model and optimizer) or the entire model from the provided model path.

 ```python
 est.load("mnist_model")